l7mp/mc-wan/README.md

 API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api)
 SerrviceImport CRDs, and `spec.http.rules` is a list of standard [`HTTPRouteRule`](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteRule) objects from the Kubernetes Gateway API.
-Each rule may optionally specify a `backendRef` to the `sd-wan-priority-high` and `sd-wan-priority-low` CRDs in order to override the SD-WAN priority set by the service owner on the receiver side.
+Each rule may optionally specify a `backendRef` to the one of the WANPolicy CRDs in order to override the SD-WAN priority set by the service owner on the receiver side (here both import and the export side specify the same WAN policy to there is no override).

 ### WAN policies

-The ServiceExport and ServiceImport fields may associate a WAN policy with each HTTP filter, which is represented by a CRD named `WANPolicy.mc-wan.l7mp.io`.
+ServiceExport and ServiceImport resources may associate a WAN policy with each HTTP filter, which is represented by a CRD named `WANPolicy.mc-wan.l7mp.io`.
 The format of this CRD is completely unspecified for now; below is a sample that is enough for the purposes of this note.
 At this point the best option seems to be if we make these CRDs cluster-global, to avoid that WAN policies